symbioRahul/dotfiles/README.md

 cd ~/.vim/bundle/YouCompleteMe
 ./install.py --all
 ```

+### Known Issues

+* Powerline does not always work as intended.
+Look through the Powerline installation
+guide on github

+* If there is errors involving vim error due to commaents in the vimrc, restarting
+your computer can fix the problems.
+Thanks Linus!

 ### Future Improvements
 * Transition to Vundle from Pathogen
 Pathogen way to version control utilized git submodules.
 Vundle requires